Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Visual perception is the brain’s ability to interpret what the eyes see, forming part of a child’s perceptual-motor skills.

-It works alongside other sensory perceptions—auditory (sound), olfactory (smell), gustatory (taste), and tactile (touch)—as well as motor skills like body awareness, coordination, and spatial awareness.
+It works alongside other sensory perceptions—auditory (sound), olfactory (smell), gustatory (taste), and tactile (touch)—as well as motor skills such as body awareness, coordination, and spatial awareness.

 What is an Example of Visual Perception?